museun/ccs/README.md

 targets:
   -t, --tests
-          check only the test target
+          checks only the test targets

+  -x, --examples
+          checks only the example targets

       --target <target>
           check a specific target